 Enter each application you receive as a new row in the APPLICATIONS sheet.
 Start entering from Row 6.

-- Enter Job ID for which the application was sent.
+- Enter the Job ID for which the application was sent.

-- Enter Candidate name and the source through which you received the application.
+- Enter the Candidate's name and the source through which you received the application.